DataResearchLabs/my_test_case_manager/README.md

 #### 4.8 Deleting Test Cases
-The simplest way to delete a test case is actually to just highlight the three yellow cells (ExecTm, Stat, and TestSteps columns) for a test case and press the delete key.
+1. **Right Way**: The simplest way to delete a test case is actually to just highlight the three yellow cells (ExecTm, Stat, and TestSteps columns) for a test case and press the delete key.
 In the screenshot below, three test cases are highlighted and will be deleted as soon as either the Delete key or Backspace key is pressed on the keyboard.<br>
-Note that it is a bit more complicated to highlight and delete entire rows.
-Although it works without impacting automated calculations and graph results, you would lose overal test cases (dropping from 300 to 300 minus the one ore more rows you deleted).
+2. **Wrong Way**: Note that it is a bit more complicated to highlight and delete entire rows.
+Although it works without impacting automated calculations and graph results, you would lose overall test cases (dropping from 300 to 300 minus the one ore more rows you deleted).
 You could always copy an empty row and paste insert it back in to recover, but that process is more complex than simply highlighting and deleting cells in the there columns we edit.<br>
-Ditto for deleting the formula that calculates the Test Case # in column B.<br>
+3. **Test Case Number Column**: Do not change or delete the formula that calculates the Test Case # in column B.<br>
 <img src="img/img_09_highlight_and_delete.png" width="792"><br>